mrcnski/signor.dev/_posts/2021-12-19-review-of-system-76-launch.md

 Simple, yet I've never seen anyone else describe such a setup!

-(If you're on a Mac, I've figured out how to apply more Emacs shortcuts to almost all text inputs on the OS.
-I won't write about that now, but it gave my productivity yet another big boost.)

 ### The Launch Layout

 Up until I saw the **Launch**, I was just using the keyboard on my Apple Macbook Pro 16-inch or the Apple Magic Keyboard.
 (I had given up on my experiments with the Ergodox and Planck a long time ago.)